AnshulAlgoS/campushustleOG/README.md

 ##  Process flow diagram
   ![Process flow diagram](https://github.com/AnshulAlgoS/campushustle/blob/c881a58d29e6657747fdfd296882472721a191d1/src/assets/images/process-flow.png)

-## Steps to follow:

-👤 Step 1: Create an Account & Complete Your Profile Visit the Campus Hustle website.
-   Click on the Sign Up button in the navigation bar.
-   Fill in the required fields:
-   Full Name
-   Email Address
-   Password
-   Click Register to submit the form and create your account.

-🔒 Post-Registration Instructions:
-   Once registered, a profile icon will appear in the top-right corner of the interface.
-   Click on this icon to reveal three options in the dropdown menu.
-   Select My Profile.
-    On the profile page, complete your details such as:
-   Skills
-   College
-   Phone
-   About You
-   Tags

-📦 Data Handling Note:
-   All user information submitted through forms including registration data and profile details is securely stored in Firebase Realtime Database, ensuring data       persistence, scalability, and secure access management.

-🚀 Step 2: Discover & Register for Hackathons
-   Navigate to the Hackathons section via the top navigation or dashboard.
-   View a curated list of upcoming intra-college and public hackathons with details like deadlines, rules, and prize pools.
-   To register for a hackathon:
-   Select the desired event and click Apply/Register Enter your Team Name and specify the Total Number of Team Members Upon submission, your team will receive a confirmation notification and further participation instructions.

-🎯 Step 3: Explore Freelance Opportunities
-   Navigate to the Freelance section.
-   Browse through available gigs.

-🎓 Step 4: Explore Scholarships by Category
-   Navigate to the Explore by Category section from the homepage or main navigation.
-   Click on the Scholarship category.
-   Browse through a curated list of the latest and verified scholarship opportunities from various platforms and institutions.
-   Each listing includes:
-   Correct Information
-   Application deadlines

-📊 Step 5: Track Your Activities
-   Use the Dashboard to:
-   Monitor hackathon registrations
-   Manage project collaborations
-   Edit your profile

-🚪 Step 6: Log Out
-   Click on your profile icon and choose Log Out when you're done.
+  ## 🚀 Steps to Follow

+### 👤 Step 1: Create an Account & Complete Your Profile
+- Visit the Campus Hustle website.
+- Click on the **Sign Up** button in the navigation bar.
+- Fill in the required fields:
+  - Full Name
+  - Email Address
+  - Password
+- Click **Register** to submit the form and create your account.

+### 🔒 Post-Registration Instructions
+- Once registered, a **profile icon** will appear in the top-right corner.
+- Click this icon to reveal three options in the dropdown.
+- Select **My Profile**.
+- On the profile page, complete your details such as:
+  - Skills
+  - College
+  - Phone
+  - About You
+  - Tags

+> 📦 **Data Handling Note**
+> All user information submitted through forms — including registration data and profile details — is securely stored in **Firebase Realtime Database**, ensuring data persistence, scalability, and secure access management.

+---

+### 🚀 Step 2: Discover & Register for Hackathons
+- Navigate to the **Hackathons** section via the top navigation or dashboard.
+- View a curated list of upcoming **intra-college** and **public hackathons** with details like deadlines, rules, and prize pools.
+- To register:
+  - Select the desired event and click **Apply/Register**
+  - Enter your **Team Name** and specify the **Total Number of Team Members**
+  - Upon submission, your team will receive a **confirmation notification** and further participation instructions.

+---

+### 🎯 Step 3: Explore Freelance Opportunities
+- Navigate to the **Freelance** section.
+- Browse through available gigs.

+---

+### 🎓 Step 4: Explore Scholarships by Category
+- Navigate to the **Explore by Category** section from the homepage or main navigation.
+- Click on the **Scholarship** category.
+- Browse through a curated list of the latest and verified scholarship opportunities from various platforms and institutions.
+- Each listing includes:
+  - Correct Information
+  - Application deadlines

+---

+### 📊 Step 5: Track Your Activities
+- Use the **Dashboard** to:
+  - Monitor hackathon registrations
+  - Manage project collaborations
+  - Edit your profile

+---

+### 🚪 Step 6: Log Out
+- Click on your **profile icon** and choose **Log Out** when you're done.

 ## 🎯 Goals